sgnoohc/ProjectMetis/README.md

 * Make changes
 * Test with `mtest` (or if it's a minor change, ignore this and let the continuous integration take care of testing)
 * Submit a PR

-Some design/development philosophies
-* Every commit :blue_book: should contain at least :one: emoji representing the theme of the commit.
-For example,
-:new: can be used with a completely new feature, :beetle: for bugs, :question: if you're unsure if something is broken by the commit, :anguished: to express frustration, and :poop: for those super-special commits.

-## TODO
-Submit a Github issue for any bug report or feature request.

-* We have all the ingredients to replicate CRAB submission/status functionality, so do it
-* Add more TODOs
-* On dashboard, a unique sample is specified by (datasetname,tag), not just (datasetname) as it is right now.
-Fix this